Home

 Town Creek Campground!
 What an excellent start to a new year!
 We decided to start out the new year camping.

-We stopped at the Ranger Station and choose one of the best sites in the campground, #70.
+We stopped at the Ranger Station and chose one of the best sites in the campground, #70.
 Being January 1, we had our choice of 96 out of 100 sites available.

 One of the first things we saw going in was 5 or 6 deer standing next to the road.
 These deer do not get spooked like other deer.
 I think they are used to people being around.
 They know they are safe from harm.

 You are not allowed to shoot any animal on the campground.
-There are places to hunt, though. description of image They are seen early in the morning and late in the evening.
+There are places to hunt, though.
+They are seen early in the morning and late in the evening.
 These are amazing animals.

 They are beautiful and sometimes they just blend in with the scenery so you don't always see them unless they are out in the open areas.